Sylvexia/personal_research/10-8 Personal Research.md

 	- For Add Operation:
 		- Generating the symbol name by `opName`, `nbits`, `es_val`
 		- API: Just register the following to pass to add Add operation lowering.
-			`populateConvertArithAddToPositFuncPattern(patterns, typeConverter, "add", 8, 0);`
+			- `populateConvertArithAddToPositFuncPattern(patterns, typeConverter, "add", 8, 0);`
+			- Which would create `posit8es0_add` declaration and call.
-	- If we were to implement, Other operations should be like wise.
+	- If we were to implement operations should be like wise.
+	- For return type issue like
 	- Experiment result:
 		- Test Case:
 			```cpp